alexMcosta/narkwhal/README.md

 - Add flag for either choosing specific id's or all EBS volumes
 - Cache session to cut on calls
 - Make binaries to install on multiple platforms so it does not require go
+- Notifications
+- Have Narkwhal take a config file and have it run as a cronjob.

 ## Authors